 Administration of Medication 17

-Nutrition, Food and Food Allergies
+Nutrition, Food and Food Allergies 18

-Personal Belongings
+Personal Belongings 19

-Severe Weather Plan
+Severe Weather Plan 20

-Air Quality
+Air Quality 20

 Fire Safety 20

-School Cast Notification System
+School Cast Notification System 20

-Emergency Plan
+Emergency Plan 21

 Inclement Weather 21

 Equal Opportunity- Non-discrimination 21

 Field Trips 21

 Demand Schedule 21

-Reporting Requirement
+Reporting Requirement 22

-Guidance/Discipline
+Guidance/Discipline 22

-Discontinuation of Services
+Discontinuation of Services 22

-Back to Sleep Requirements/ SIDS Policy 23
+Supervision Policy 23

-Babysitting
+Infant Sleep Policy and Procedures 24

-Quality Assurance - Handling of Complaints
+Babysitting 24

-World Wide Web Address 24
+Quality Assurance-Handling of Complaints 24

 Appendices 25

 The Harris Early Learning Center (HELC) originated in 1995 as a project of the Birmingham Urban Revitalization Partnership, Inc. in cooperation with Auburn University's College of Human Sciences.
 Effective, June 1, 2012, Auburn University assumed ownership of the facility.
 The Center has four principle missions.
 The first is to provide care and education for young children, which meets standards of best practice in the field.
 A second mission is to support the training and education of college and university students preparing to work with young children and families.
 Third, the Center will provide an environment for research into areas related to the growth and development of young children and families.
-Finally, the Center will serve the Birmingham area, the state and the region with outreach programs for parents and childcare professionals.
+Finally, the Center will serve the Birmingham area, the state, and the region with outreach programs for parents and childcare professionals.